masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 </script>

-// When an event occurs in HTML function functionName (param1, param2, ...) {
+// when an event occurs in HTML function functionName (param1, param2, ...) {
   ...
 }
 <p onclick="functionName (param1, param2, ...)" />

-// When an event occurs in Javascript function functionName (param1, param2, ...) {
+// when an event occurs in Javascript function functionName (param1, param2, ...) {
   ...
 }
 object.onclick = function(){functionName};

-// When an event occurs in Javascript using Event Handler function functionName (param1, param2, ...) {
+// when an event occurs in Javascript using Event Handler function functionName (param1, param2, ...) {
   ...
 }
 object.addEventListener("click", functionName);

-// Invoking a function as method in Javascript Object const Obj = {
+// invoking a function as method in Javascript Object const Obj = {
   firstName:"f_name",
   lastName: "l_name",